clozr/react-native-user-notification/README.md

 # react-native-user-notification
-**UNDER DEVELOPMENT**

-## TODO LIST
-1. Package up as react-native library
-2. Publish NPM package
-3. Add Installation Instruction
-4. Add Usage Documentation

 This package provides react-native javascript support to new IOS user notification API introduced in IOS 10.
 Please use this library only if you want to support advanced notification API in your react-native app.
 For older API use the RNPushNotification package from react-native.

+## TODO LIST
+1. Add Usage Documentation

 ## Getting started
 You will just need these two steps to pull in the library: